firstdraft/guides/continuous-integration.md

 ![](/assets/ci-push-to-github.png)

-Then, "Open a pull request into master". **Pull Requests** have developed into the central atomic unit by which software development moves forward; we'll discuss how in future classes:
+Then, "Open a pull request into master":

 ![](/assets/ci-open-a-pr.png)

+**Pull Requests** have developed into the central atomic unit by which software development moves forward; we'll discuss many techniques for using them effectively to make your teams stronger in future classes.
+For now, click "Create pull request":

 ![](/assets/ci-create-pr.png)

 That's it, for now!
 Over time, we'll talk about how this workflow pays tremendous dividends if everyone on the team adheres to it.
-For now, just remember to create branches freely while experimenting with solving new problems, because it's very easy to jump between them in case you want to start over; and make lots of commits so that you never lose work.
+For now, just remember to **create branches freely while experimenting with solving new problems**, because it's very easy to jump between them in case you want to start over; and **make lots of commits so that you never lose work**.